 The official final thesis due date is Monday the eighth week of classes spring semester.
 Two copies should be submitted by 4:00 p.m. to the undergraduate administrator in the department office.
 One copy, for eventual microfilming by the library, must be unbound (loose pages in a labeled envelope).
 The other copy, which will eventually be returned to the student, may be bound, though it is not required to be.
 Submission of the thesis should not be delayed on account of binding; the binding can always be done afterwards.

 There is a grade penalty of 1 point per weekday to a maximum of 10 (= a full letter grade) for lateness, unless a waiver is granted.
-Waivers require approval of the thesis advisor and the departmental representative.
+Waivers require approval of the thesis adviser and the departmental representative.
 Requests for extensions on medical grounds must be supported by a note from University Health Services.
 Theses late past the University deadline (first day of reading period) cannot be accepted for grading by the department unless permission to do so is granted by the student's academic dean, which approval is to be sought before the University deadline passes.
 (If the deadline has passed and the dean's approval has not yet been secured, the student may and should leave copies of the thesis with the undergraduate administrator in the department office for safe-keeping and recording of date received, but the student should be aware that the thesis will not be sent out to readers for grading until approval has been granted by the dean.)

-The thesis is read and graded by the student's advisor together with the student's departmental examination coordinator (appointed as described below in connection with the senior departmental examination).
+The thesis is read and graded by the student's adviser together with the student's departmental examination coordinator (appointed as described below in connection with the senior departmental examination).
 The thesis grade (like the examination grade) is reported to the student, along with oral comments by the readers, and the student's copy of the thesis is returned, immediately after the student's departmental examination.
 Written comments should generally not be expected.

 A student who fails to submit a thesis, or who receives a grade of F on the thesis is ineligible for graduation with his or her class.
 If an acceptable thesis is subsequently submitted, the F will be joined on the transcript by another grade for "senior thesis, late submission".
 The University may assess a special fee for processing a late thesis.